 In the event that sexual violence, sexual misconduct, sexual harassment, stalking, dating violence, domestic violence, gender-based crimes or violence does occur, the university takes the matter very seriously.
 The university employs protective measures such as interim suspension and/or administrative No Contact Orders in any case where a student's/employee's behavior represents a risk of violence, threat, pattern, or predation.
-A student/ employee who is found to have committed sexual violence or other serious sexual misconduct on or off campus may be subject to immediate suspension or dismissal/termination.
-If a student/employee is accused of sexual violence/misconduct, other gender-based violence or the crime of rape, sexual violence, sexual harassment, stalking, dating violence or domestic violence, s/he is subject to action in accordance with the Sexual Misconduct, Discrimination, and Harassment Policy, as well as the Student Conduct Code and procedures located at ou.edu/studentconduct and the

-Faculty and Staff Handbooks.
+A student/employee who is found to have committed sexual violence or other serious sexual misconduct on or off campus may be subject to immediate suspension or dismissal/termination.
+If a student/employee is accused of sexual violence/misconduct, other gender-based violence or the crime of rape, sexual violence, sexual harassment, stalking, dating violence or domestic violence, s/he is subject to action in accordance with the Sexual Misconduct, Discrimination, and Harassment Policy, as well as the Student Conduct Code and procedures located at ou.edu/studentconduct and the Faculty and Staff Handbooks.

 - A. Sanctions for students found to have committed a violation of this policy can include the following.
 Sanctions not on this list may be issued when deemed appropriate by the university. - 1.
 Verbal Warning: A verbal notice that the behavior was inappropriate. - 2.
 Written Warning: A written statement that the behavior was inappropriate, which will remain on the student's university disciplinary record for a specified period of time or until the student meets certain conditions. - 3.
 Disciplinary Probation: A written statement that the behavior was inappropriate and should subsequent violations occur, the university will take more serious conduct action up to and including suspension or expulsion.
-This can include exclusion from university-affiliated entities, including student organization activities for a period of time or until the student meets certain conditions.
+This can include exclusion

+- from university-affiliated entities, including student organization activities, for a period of time or until the student meets certain conditions.
 Disciplinary probation will remain on the student's disciplinary record for a specified period of time or until the student meets specified conditions. - 4.
 Educational Sanctions: A specific number of hours of community service, completion of a reflection or research paper, attending a class, program or lecture, attending counseling, or other actions. - 5.
 Restitution: Repayment for damages or misappropriation of property.
-This may include monetary compensation or other related service(s), such as cleaning or restoration. - 6.
-Administrative Fee: Administrative fees for educational programs and presentations as well as policy-related administrative costs, which are assessed directly to the student's Bursar account.
-A financial stop may be placed on the student's record if the student fails to pay the administrative fee by the due date.
-This stop may prevent the student from registering for future terms or adding or dropping courses. - 7.
-University-owned Housing Reassignment or Termination: Reassignment to another universityowned housing unit, exclusion from certain university-owned properties or termination of the student's housing agreement.
+This may include monetary compensation or other related service(s), such as cleaning or restoration.